Announcing Our New Technique Assessment!

 These are a supplemental option, and include two 10 – 15 minute recorded videos by each teacher.
 Both teachers expound upon, and demonstrate, how to best improve the key areas they outlined in the dancer’s Technique Assessment Forms, as well as offer additional insights.

-Dancers receive personalized video and / or written feedback on their performance of the choreography for their individual dance development by Rachel Kay Brookmire and a second Sahara Dance curriculum teacher of their choice (based on availability).
+Dancers receive personalized video and/or written feedback on their performance of the choreography for their individual dance development by two Sahara Dance teachers of their choice (based on availability, trained in Sahara Dance curriculum).

 A Note About the Choreography

-Additionally, the curriculum choreography workshop is not required for students to participate in a Technique Assessment, it is merely offered as a support.
+Additionally, curriculum choreography workshop recordings are not required for students to purchase to do a Technique Assessment, it is merely offered as a support for students who want to take advantage.
 It will be a spoon-fed preparation for students wanting to quickly and easily refresh or get ready for an assessment.
-Also, for those attending live, we’ll offer lots of individual feedback.

 How Does This Differ From My Weekly Classes?